Battery Electronics 101

 Like the wires they connect, connectors have resistance that's measured in Ohms.
 That resistance depends on the type of metals making contact and the total contact area.
 Other things being equal, increasing the contact pressure (from crimping or spring tension) maximizes contact surface area and thus lowers resistance.

 Another benefit of higher contact pressure is reduced vibration induced (fretting) corrosion.
-This is due to the increased pressure reducing relative motion between the contact faces and that motion tends to create metal oxides that increase contact resistance.
-Properly designed noble metal contacts (e.g. Gold over Nickel) or contacts with a conduction lubricant (e.g. Tweek) minimize fretting corrosion.
-Increased contact resistance creates positive thermal feedback that destroys contacts.
+This is because the increased pressure reduces the relative motion between the contact faces and that motion tends to create metal oxides that increase contact resistance.
+Properly designed noble metal contacts (e.g. Gold plated over Nickel) or contacts with a contact lubricant (e.g. our AX7) minimize fretting corrosion.
+Increased contact resistance creates positive thermal feedback that heats and destroys contacts.

 Here's an example.
-Using the a contact resistance of 0.015 Ohms and 35 Amps current means that contact must dissipate (P=I^2 x R) 35 x 35 x 0.015 = 18.4 Watts of power!
-Insulate that with heat shrink tubing, and bury it in your equipment and you have the equivalent of a small soldering iron getting pretty hot.
+A contact having a resistance of 0.015 Ohms and 35 Amps current through it means that contact must dissipate (P=I^2 x R) 35 x 35 x 0.015 = 18.4 Watts of power!
+The thermal insulation of heat shrink tubing, and being buried in your equipment gives you the equivalent of a small soldering iron getting pretty hot.

-The heat increases the contact's resistance (since metal weakness at temperature reduces contact pressure) and more power in the system goes into the contact until something bad happens.
+The heat increases the contact's resistance (since a metal's reduced stiffness at temperature reduces contact pressure) and more power in the system goes into the contact until something bad happens.

-Yes, a "Watt meter" that can measure down to 0 volts would be a handy tool for testing these things.
+Yes, a "Watt meter" that can measure down to 0 volts like our "Watt's Up" meter will be a handy tool for testing these things.
 Armed with the above, you can measure just what your situation is and verify it isn't degrading over time.